TruddyTheDuddi/stickit-truddy/README.md

 ## Other utility features
 Some other bits and bobs that are not necessarily content related but more of **utily features** that I've added to the site and that I'm particulary excited with, worth highlighting in this project:
+- New image handling class `backend/img.php` which manipulates images based on paths.
+Overall the file path manipulations are a lot more clean with this.
+Uses a tmp system, the callee of the function decides where to put them.
+Possible DB integration for images in the future?
+- To keep the code clean, classes (usually where DB stuff happens) will rather throw errors instead of stopping execution and set the response success to false.
+This means it's the callee who'll have to handle the errors properly.
+This is good because it's less likely that the JSON repsonse will fail.
 - Users class that allows to easily manage users, fetch their data, check for permission levels.
 - Added sub-page navigation features, which can handle any nav bars, update the URL hash and change the page accordingly.
 It also handles the browser's back/forward buttons.
 Can be given custom callbacks to execute when a sub-page is changed.
 - Proper API in the backend `backend/api/` that avoid shoving everything in single php files.
 Instead it rather calls classes and function from other areas that would handle the heavy-lifting logic, while API files would handle the "high-level" logic.
 This allows to have a modular, consistent accross all API calls, and organized backend with as little duplicate code as possible.
 (Auth related files yet to be cleaned though)